acmdas/das_fieldstones/morefieldstones2017.md

 Tue, 14 Feb 2017

 Apropos all the recent fuss:
-8 U.S.C. Â§ 1182(f), as currently posted by the <a href="https://www.gpo.gov/fdsys/pkg/USCODE-2011-title8/html/USCODE-2011-title8-chap12-subchapII-partII-sec1182.htm" target="_blank">Government Printing Office</a> is the enabling statute (check it for yourself):
+8 U.S.C. Â§ 1182(f), as currently posted by the [Government Printing Office](https://www.gpo.gov/fdsys/pkg/USCODE-2011-title8/html/USCODE-2011-title8-chap12-subchapII-partII-sec1182.htm) is the enabling statute (check it for yourself):

 "(f) Suspension of entry or imposition of restrictions by President Whenever the President finds that the entry of any aliens or of any class of aliens into the United States would be detrimental to the interests of the United States, he may by proclamation, and for such period as he shall deem necessary, suspend the entry of all aliens or any class of aliens as immigrants or nonimmigrants, or impose on the entry of aliens any restrictions he may deem to be appropriate."